Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/comment.md

 **[COMMENT = *string160*]**

-Enter a local free- text description for the receive transfer.
+Enter a local free-text description for the receive transfer.
 You can enter up to 160 alphanumeric characters.
 The content of this field:

 - is